-- Article 662 (1) Even if the parties specify the time for the return of the bailed things, the bailor may demand the return of the same at any time. - (2) In the case prescribed in the preceding paragraph, if the bailee sustains any damage because the bailor demands the return of the bailed thing prior to the time of return, the bailee may claim compensation therefor from the bailor.
+- Article 662 (1) Even if the parties specify the time for the return of the bailed thing, the bailor may demand the return of the same at any time. - (2) In the case prescribed in the preceding paragraph, if the bailee sustains any damage because the bailor demands the return of the bailed thing before the time of return, the bailee may claim that compensation from the bailor.

-(Timing of Return of the Bailed Thing)
+(Timing of Return of the Bailed Things)

-- Article 663 (1) If the parties have not specified the timing of the return of the bailed thing, the bailee may return the same at any time. - (2) If the timing of the return is specified, the bailee may not return the deposited thing prior to the due date unless there is a compelling reason to do so.
+- Article 663 (1) If the parties have not specified the timing of the return of the bailed thing, the bailee may return the same at any time. - (2) If the timing of the return is specified, the bailee may not return it before the due date unless there is a compelling reason to do so.

-(Place for Return of Bailed Thing)
+(Place for Return of Bailed Things)

-Article 664 Bailed thigs must be returned at the place where they are to be retained; provided, however, that if the bailee has changed the place of retention for a legitimate reason, the bailed thing may be returned at that current place of retention.
+Article 664 Bailed thing must be returned at the place where they are to be retained; provided, however, that if the bailee has changed the place of retention for a legitimate reason, the bailed thing may be returned at that current place of retention.

-(Limitation on Period of Claims for Compensation for Loss or Damage and Reimbursement of Expenses)
+(Limitation on Period of Claims for Damages and Reimbursement of Expenses) Article 664-2 (1) Claims for damages sustained by the bailor due to the loss or damage to part of the bailed thing and for reimbursement of expenses incurred by the bailee must be submitted within one year from the time when the bailor receives the return of the bailed thing.

-- Article 664-2 (1) Claims for compensation for loss or damage sustained by the bailor due to the loss or damage to part of the bailed thing and for reimbursement of expenses incurred by the bailee must be submitted within one year from the time when the bailor receives the return of the bailed thing. - (2) With regard to the claim for compensation for loss or damage referred to in the preceding paragraph, the prescription period does not expire until one year has elapsed from the time when the bailor receives the return of the bailed thing.
+(2) With regard to the claim for damages referred to in the preceding paragraph, the prescription period does not expire until one year has passed from the time when the bailor receives the return of the bailed thing.